 All of the calculations performed in GLD fundamentally are based on loads provided by the designer.
 This chapter describes the unique GLD loads system, and how to enter the loads in both the Zone Manager and the Average Block loads modules.
-In GLD Premier 2010, designers can use 8760 hourly data in the Average Block loads module for precise design control.
+In GLD 2010 Professional/Standard Edition, designers can use monthly loads data.
+Users that upgrade to the Premier edition can use 8760 hourly data in the Average Block loads module for precise design control.
 A description of how to prepare and use these data are included.
 Additionally, it explains the pump matching capabilities and operation both in automatic and in manual modes.
 At the end of the chapter there is an explanation of how to import external loads files as well as a brief review of the program's loads input methodology.